-After submitting its IRG Assertion on February 14, 2013, the IRG reported to me the results of its Satisfaction Review, which report concluded that:
+After submitting its initial IRG Assertion on February 14, 2013, the IRG reported to me the results of its Satisfaction Review, which report concluded that:

-- i) the Consumer Relief asserted by Servicer was based on completed transactions that were correctly reported by Servicer; - ii) Servicer had correctly credited such Consumer Relief activities, so that the claimed amount of credit is correct; and - iii) the claimed Consumer Relief correctly reflected the requirements, conditions and limitations, as currently applicable, set forth in Exhibits D, D-1 and I.
+ii) Servicer had correctly credited such Consumer Relief activities, so that the claimed amount of credit is correct; and iii) the claimed Consumer Relief correctly reflected the requirements, conditions andlimitations, as currently applicable, set forth in Exhibits D and D-1.

 According to the IRG's report to me, its Satisfaction Review was based on a detailed review of Servicer's relevant records and on statistical sampling to a 99% confidence level.
+The report of the IRG with regard to its Satisfaction Review was accompanied by the IRG's Work Papers reflecting its review and analysis.